-Due to removal of the older, existing buildings on the Project Site, the Proposed Action will not have an adverse impact on water demand, sanitary wastewater generation, or solid waste generation.
+The Proposed Action will not have an adverse impact on water demand, sanitary wastewater generation, or solid waste generation.
 The Proposed Action is being designed as a "Net Zero" building, and as such will be highly energy efficient.

 The proposed building is designed to include the following energy-efficient mitigation measures: